Lookicode/Lookicode/README.md

 🔭 Experience: \
 2024-? - backend developer with Python Flask at Aurea.cz \
-2023-24 - helped implement the backend of Óčko TV's integration of instagram in their TV broadcast \
+2023-24 - implemented the backend of [Óčko TV's integration of instagram](https://www.mediaguru.cz/clanky/2024/04/ocko-spousti-instagram-v-televizi-dal-propojuje-tv-a-site/) in their TV broadcast \
 2021-23 - mentor of programming, taught 150+ students to become employable developers \
 2021    - fullstack at Leadspicker, only for a bit \
 2020-21 - backend developer for a bond emitting platform at Bonfood \